crispab/crisp-dna/_docs/index.md

 [Crisp](http://www.crisp.se) is a consulting company based in Stockholm.
 But we aren't a very typical consulting company.
 For example:

-* None of the consultants are actually employed by Crisp.
+* None of the consultants are actually employed by Crisp (although we do have employed office staff).
 * We have no managers, not even a CEO.
 Instead we rely on self-organization and transparancy.
 Almost everything is bottom-up.
 * Crisp's main purpose is to enable consultants to be happy, and Crisp Happiness Index is our driving metric.
 Everything else is secondary.
 * Crisp doesn't want to earn money from it's consultants.
 It is in practice a non-profit company (although not formally so).
 Consultants keep most of what they earn.
 * Our partnership contract is designed to make our stock financially worthless.
 There is no "cashing out" incentive.
 * Consultants are 100% autonomous.
-They can do whatever they want, and work as much or as little as they want.
+They can do whatever they want (as long as they don't hurt the brand), and work as much or as little as they want.

 We get a lot of questions about how this works in practice, especially from other consultants looking to create something similar.
 After many years of experimenting we've converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
 So we decided to [open source](http://en.wikipedia.org/wiki/Open_source) it.